 Retention policies dictate how long the emails and other digital communication should remain in your archive before they are automatically deleted (typically 7 years).
 Policies depend on specific government regulations, vary across industries and can be different for various departments.

-Cases allow legal review teams to classify and group archived messages based on the cases.
+Cases allow legal review teams to classify and group archived messages based on cases.
 This is especially useful for enterprise-level organizations, where different legal teams might be working on different cases simultaneously.

 Notes allow compliance officers and legal teams to share insights and comments about a specific email item or case they’re working on without impacting the evidence.